Description

 def get_selection_bounds()

-Returns :a tuple containing the start and end character offsets of the selection
+returns a tuple that contains the start and end character offsets of the

 gtk.Label.get_layout